jamiephan/HeroesOfTheStorm_TryMode2.0/docs/install.md

 >Note: `path/to/downloaded/trymode20.stormmap` **must** be an absolute path, or the map will not be loaded.

-<a name="runStormmap-cmdRelatively"></a>

 ### Windows Command Line (Relatively)

->Note: Unlike most other shell commands, relative path for Heroes does not work current working directory, but relative to `Heroes_Of_The_Storm_Install_Location/maps`.
+>Note: Unlike most other shell commands, relative path for Heroes does not work current working folder, but relative to `Heroes_Of_The_Storm_Install_Location/maps`.

 The game will load the map relative to the `Heroes_Of_The_Storm_Install_Location/maps`.
-If you would like to *not* reference the `.stormmap` file with an absolute path (or save the map for later use), you can do the following:
+If you want to *not* reference the `.stormmap` file with an absolute path (or save the map for later use), you can do the following:

 In the [Release](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/releases) page, download your desired map.